AEL Limassol: Stadium

-AEL has been playing its home matches at the 13,331-seat Tsirio Stadium until 2022.
+AEL Limassol has been playing its home matches at the 13,331-seat Tsirio Stadium until 2022.
 Tsirio Stadium is a multi-use stadium in Limassol.
-It is mostly used for football matches and was also the home ground of Apollon Limassol and Aris Limassol.
+It is mostly used for football matches and was also the home ground of Apollon Limassol FC and Aris Limassol FC.
 The stadium was built in 1975.

-The construction of the Alphamega Stadium replaced Tsirio Stadium as the home ground of AEL.
+The construction of the Alphamega Stadium replaced Tsirio Stadium as the home ground of AEL Limassol.
+The first match on the new Stadium was ΑΕL vs Olympiakos, with a score of 2–0 on 23 December 2022.
 The capacity of the new stadium is 10,700 seats.